axibase/atsd/rule-engine/filters.md

 ## Date Filter

-If set to a positive value, the filter discards commands with a timestamp that deviates by more than specified 'grace' interval from the current server time.
+If set to a positive value, the filter discards commands with a timestamp that deviates by more than specified `grace` interval from the current server time.
 This filter is typically used to ignore historical data.

 ![](./images/filter-time.png)